Sidel17/DFF-Data-Warehouse/README.md

 Justification - This business question is answered by Product Sales data mart.
 We have used store_tier attribute from Store dimension table to filter.
 Year attributes from Time dimension table are used to measure time dimension against which we plot sum of Gross_Margin.
 Gross_Margin comes from the data mart - Product_Sales.
 Store_Num attribute comes from Store dimension table.
 We show a store wise trend plotted against year.

+# Snapshot of Data Mapping and Transformation in SSIS